 DOTD needing more feedback from public about Miss.
 River bridge project

-BATON ROUGE - Public comments on where a new Mississippi River bridge should go will close tomorrow.
-As for discussions about how that bridge will be paid for, those talks are still going on at the capitol.
+BATON ROUGE - Public comments on where a new Mississippi River bridge should go will close Saturday.
+As for discussions about how that bridge will be paid for, those talks are still going on at the Capitol.

 As DOTD continues to make plans for the new bridge, lawmakers have to figure out a way to pay for it.
 That's not been an easy process.